The Circle and the Line

-The circle has always been the ancient basis for architectural design.
-It is from the circle that we see the creation of what is known as sacred geometry.
+The circle has always been the ancient basis for architectural design.seven It is from the circle that we see the creation of what is known as sacred geometry.
 The best example is a beautiful pattern of interlaced circles commonly referred to as the flower of life.
 This design is the basis of ancient architecture from Egypt to China and over centuries European churches and cathedrals.

 The entire universe is contained within our chakra system: the outer and the inner and the mirco and the macro reflect and support each other.
 To understand this in depth, I can offer you the reader my perspective that is grown over the course of five decades that I divide into three sets: 7 body, 7 transcendent and 5 super cosmic chakras.
 They are thus 19 plus that we can access.
-I say 19 plus because there are more than seven personal chakras in the body.
+I say 19 plus because there are more than seven chakras in the body.

 three sets of chakras